top of page

 Wedges: Taxes vs Policies.
 A cross-country analysis

-joint with Paulina Restrepo-Echavarria, Lee Ohanian, Mark Wright
+joint with Paulina Restrepo-Echavarria, Lee Ohanian, Mark L. J. Wright

 bottom of page